 Before the training

-Liam chose a 4 Day Training Start Up Extra package after discussing the options with Darl.
+Liam chose a 4 Day Training Start Up Extra package after discussing the options with Daryl.

-The Start Up Extra package includes a Dip Tank, van fitout, website, business cards and flyers so the process was stated about 4 weeks prior to his training week.
+The Start Up Extra package includes a Dip Tank, van fitout, website, business cards and flyers so the process was started about 4 weeks prior to his training week.

-Danny (one of our designers) comunicated with Liam for the first two weeks getting a feel for ideas he had and presenting our ideas and design expertise.
+Danny (one of our designers) communicated with Liam for the first two weeks, getting a feel for ideas he had and presenting our ideas and design expertise.

 Day 1 of Training